 He has called me to an active, all encompassing, radical love that looks beyond all things to see the value, dignity, and humanity of each person, to speak the words “you are loved more than you could ever imagine” to every soul.
 And then to try to live out that Love.

-*This edited post originally appeared in 2010 on Sarah Bessey’s blog.
+*This edited post originally appeared on Sarah Bessey’s blog.
 It seemed like a good thing to consider these days.